sopra-fs24-group-17/server/README.md

 #### Cloud service
 The application is hosted in google cloud service.
 To make a new deployment (release) it is necessary to merge the release branch with our main branch, this will automatically start the deployment in google cloud.
-It is important to also activate the database in google cloud (Ellaborate more about how to do this).
+It is important to also activate the database in google cloud (Ellaborate more about how to do this - if needed).

 Finally, it is a good practice to mark a new release with a tag, for example 'M4' represents the release at Milestone 4.

-### Roadmap
+### Roadmap (next steps)
 - On game store : Thinking from a buisiness perspective and a way to generate revenue an online store where users can buy upgrades to the game, customizable cards, among others would be a great addition to make this project self-sustainable.
 - Enhance game features : To make a game fun and reach more people is necessary to innovate.
 It would be desired to incorporate new cards with new effects in the game as well as having more game modes that would cautivate all the players.
-For extending the game it would be necessary to develop the implementation of new cards or new game modes both for the client and the server.
+For extending the game it would be necessary to develop the implementation of new cards or new game modes both for the client and the server, but the existing implementations can be followed as how-to guideline.

 ## Authors
 - Kevin Bründler (random9ness)